vinctustech/react-mapbox/docsrc/content/api/geolocate.md

 #### `position` 'top-right' | 'top-left' | 'bottom-right' | 'bottom-left' *(optional)*

 The position on the map where the control will be added.
+Defaults to `top-right`.

 #### `showUserLocation` boolean *(optional)*